 If you travel to Canada and are not able to register in the Fall 2022 Term, then you will not be covered under the Manitoba International Student Health Plan from September 1, 2022 – December 31, 2022.
-Similarly, if are not able to register in the Winter 2023 Term, then you will not be covered under the health plan from January 1, 2023 – August 31, 2023.
+Similarly, if you are not able to register in the Winter 2023 Term, then you will not be covered under the health plan from January 1, 2023 – August 31, 2023.
 Students admitted for Summer 2023 will need to be registered in the summer to be covered May 1 to August 31, 2023.

-- We strongly encourage you to purchase travel insurance from your home country that provides coverage until the start of classes.
+We strongly encourage you to purchase private medical insurance that provides coverage until the start of your classes.
 We also recommend that you confirm with the insurance provider that your coverage includes any medical costs related to COVID-19.
 Not all insurance providers cover these costs.

 What to do if you get sick

 Many grocery stores offer delivery and pick-up options.
 For a list of grocery stores, please visit the international students page under the ‘Living and Learning in Winnipeg’ tab.

 If you need emergency access to non-perishable food items, please visit the student information page under 'Personal support' for details on how to utilize the university's food bank.